License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 Keep in mind that if you applied for other replacement plates in the last 90 days, the California Highway Patrol must run vehicle verification.

-Don't forget to submit the appropriate application form and the corresponding fees.
+Don't forget to submit the Application for Replacement Plates, Stickers, Documents (Form REG 156) and the corresponding fees.

 The state does not require California residents to return their license plates after relocating to another state.
 Learn more on our CA License Plate Surrender page.Other Topics in This Section